mlejva/HookStore/README.md

 function Tasks() {
   // Here we pass the imported selector to the HookStore's hook.
+  // It returns two values.
+  // The first one is exactly what returns the getter we defined earlier.
-  // It returns slightly adjusted version of the getter and the setter we defined earlier. const [allTasks, addNewTask] = useStore(selectTasks);
+  // The second one is a slightly adjusted version of the setter we defined earlier that takes
+  // a single argument of a new Task. const [allTasks, addNewTask] = useStore(selectTasks);

   function handleButtonClick() {